Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Introduction

 Simultaneously, the analysis of the putative equilibrium state in systems with quenched disorder has brought forth many surprises, most prominently the breaking of replica symmetry \cite{Parisi1979a, Parisi1979b, Parisi1980}, indicating the fragmentation of configuration space into disconnected energetically equivalent regions separated by insurmountable free energy barriers \cite{SpinGlassBook1987, Ritort1995, Castellani2005}.
 This fragmentation of the phase space breaks ergodicity \cite{Parisi1983} and gives rise to an ultrametric structure, observable in correlations \cite{Mezard1985}.

 Although theoretical research has focused largely on the simplest models exhibiting glassy behavior, namely spin systems with infinite-ranged interactions and quenched disorder, a connection to fragile glasses exists in mode coupling theory \cite{Kirkpatrick1987, Leutheusser1984, Bengtzelius1984, Goetze1992}.
-Although lacking a rigorous derivation, numerical \cite{Kob1994, Kob1995a, Kob1995b, Goetze1999} and experimental evidence \cite{Angell1988} support its conclusion that the characteristic properties of mean-field spin glasses carry over to systems with short-ranged interactions and annealed disorder in finite dimensions.
+While lacking a rigorous derivation, numerical \cite{Kob1994, Kob1995a, Kob1995b, Goetze1999} and experimental evidence \cite{Angell1988} support its conclusion that the characteristic properties of mean-field spin glasses carry over to systems with short-ranged interactions and annealed disorder in finite dimensions.

 From the previous arguments, it is clear that aging dynamics and the absence of ergodicity are related phenomena \cite{SpinGlassBook1987}.
-In fact, in mean-field spin glasses, several attempts to formalize this relation have been made \cite{Sompolinsky1981b, Horner1984a, Horner1984b, Ioffe1988, Palmer1984}.
-Nevertheless, despite decades of intense research, it remains unclear how, or even if, the equilibrium solution is connected to the dynamics \cite{Crisanti1993, Biroli2001, Bouchaud1997}.

-We aim to make this similarity more concrete by showing that after a quench, at infinitely late times, the dynamic description eventually reproduces the equilibrium results.
+In fact, in classical mean-field spin glasses, there have been numerous approaches to such connections \cite{Sompolinsky1981b, Horner1984a, Horner1984b, Ioffe1988, Palmer1984, Crisanti1993, Biroli2001, Bouchaud1997, Crisanti2003, Crisanti2007}.
+In this paper, we will describe the analogous connection in the Keldysh quantum formalism.
+Within this formalism we show that after a quench, at infinitely late times, the dynamic description eventually reproduces the equilibrium results, including the cases with ultrametricity and full replica symmetry breaking.
 It is important to point out that the infinite-time limit is taken at the beginning and the equilibrium result is not necessarily smoothly connected to any results obtained at finite times.
-In particular, we do not claim that the evolution ever reaches the equilibrium state.
+In particular, the evolution never reaches the equilibrium state.